5-inch/54-caliber Mark 45 gun: Mod 4

 Receives a longer 62-caliber barrel (versus Mod 1 and 2's 54 caliber) for more complete propellant combustion and higher velocity and thus more utility for land attack.
-Was designed to use the Mark 171 Extended Range Guided Munition (ERGM), which was canceled.
+Designed to use the Mark 171 Extended Range Guided Munition (ERGM), which was canceled.
 The Mk 45 mod 4 uses a modified flat-panel gun turret, designed to reduce its radar signature.

 In sustained firing operations (Mode III), the gun is operated by a six-person crew: a gun captain, a panel operator, and four ammunition loaders, all located below decks.
 In fully automatic non-sustained firing operations (Mode IV), 20 rounds can be fired without any personnel inside the mount, using an autoloader.

-In 2024-2025, U.S. Navy action in the Red Sea defending merchant ships and self-defense of U.S. Navy Destroyers saw increasing use of the Mk 45 gun against one-way attack drones, launched by the Houthi rebels from Yemen.
+In 2024–2025, U.S. Navy destroyers in the Red Sea increasingly employed the Mk 45 gun to defend themselves and merchants against one-way attack drones, launched by the Houthi rebels from Yemen during the Red Sea crisis.